lupyuen/lupyuen.github.io/src/rust2.md

 assert!(cs > 0);
 ```

-We open the GPIO Output at __"/dev/gpio1"__ with read / write access.
+We open the GPIO Output at __"/dev/gpio1"__ with read-write access.

 Then we call __ioctl__ to set the __GPIO Output to Low__...